The Facts on Athlete's Foot:

 Prescription medications may be required, particularly if the infection hasn’t cleared after the specified period of self-treatment with over-the-counter products.
 If you have diabetes, and suspect you have athlete’s foot, you should see your doctor, especially if you notice signs of a bacterial infection, such as excessive redness, swelling, drainage or fever.

-Steps you can take to relieve and prevent athlete’s foot:
+Steps you can take to help prevent athlete’s foot:

 - Avoid wearing damp socks or tight-fitting shoes

-- Don’t walk barefoot in places where infection can spread, such as locker rooms, swimming pools, community baths and showers
+- Don’t walk barefoot in places where infection can spread.
+Wear shower shoes or sandals in public places such as locker rooms, swimming pools, community baths and showers.